facebook/relay/docs/Guides-NetworkLayer.md

 );
 ```

-Underneath the hood, the default network layer uses `fetch`.
 When it sends queries, it will automatically fail requests after a 15 second timeout.
 Also, failed requests are automatically retried twice, with a 1 second delay and a 3 second delay, respectively.

 Like the GraphQL URI, the timeout and retry behavior can be configured: